iomesh/docs/docs/basic-concepts/basic-concepts.md

 [**Persistent Volume**](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)

 A piece of storage in the cluster, which can be pre-provisioned by the administrator or dynamically provisioned using StorageClass.
-Persistent volumes, like other types of volumes, are implemented using volume plugins, but they have a lifecycle independent of any Pod using PV.
+Persistent volumes, like other types of volumes, are implemented using volume plugins, but they have a lifecycle independent of any pod using PV.

 [**Persistent Volume Claim**](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)